 David: They were just buying the ETF on screen.
 I think that just goes back to, there's so many different use cases and the ETF is so versatile for investors in an investor's portfolio.
 It is not just an asset allocation tool.
 It's a hedging vehicle, it's a cash equitization, it's a liquidity tool.
 People can tactically tilt your portfolio and go back to that S&P report, which I found was interesting, even though it was only 4 billion in net new assets that were gained last year.
 But I think the report had mentioned a story somewhere around like 63 billion had been traded throughout the year.
 And that just goes to show you that you have investors that are out there in the insurance industry that are capitalizing on market movements and 2020 was just a perfect opportunity to do that.
 The market craters in March of 2020, you step into the market, the market rallies back when the Fed supports it, and then they sell out of it.

 David: They used them correctly in their portfolio.
 I think it all goes back to, and also with the systematic value, being roughly about 26% of insurers actually utilizing it.
 I think it has to go down to a couple of things that where we sit and what I view as extremely important, is the education around ETFs.
 Even though ETFs have been in the market since 1993, it really goes down to education.
-Even with the switch back in, as Bernie said it back in 2017, by the end AIC will be able to systematically value.
+Even with the switch back in, as Bernie said it back in 2017, by the NAIC and being able to systematically value.
 There's so much education that has to be done with end-clients.
 You're in a highly regulated industry, like the insurance industry, people need to really, truly understand that.
-And that's, I think, one of the key drivers, and that's why you're seeing wallets growing.
+And that's, I think, one of the key drivers, and that's why you're seeing while it's growing.

 David: It's definitely a slow ramp up in ETF usage by insurance companies.
 And I think it just goes to the education around it.
 Understanding how that fits in their portfolio, how they should think about utilizing it, what's a use case for them in their business.
 Whether it's from a life insurance or personal commercial, whatever it might be.
 I think that's where people are starting to go through their education.
 It takes a little bit of time, but as Bernie said, I mean, 2020 threw a loop to everyone.
 So that probably slowed down, even though they gained 4 billion in net new assets, it looks like it's going to double over the next five years.
 I think that's fantastic but it really goes down to the education just around the ETF and how to think about it and utilizing that in a client's portfolio.